lawly/prompts/evaluation.md

 ![Browser history 2](./images/kblack30-places-sqlite-1.png)

-File system analysis confirmed the presence of the text file pumpkin.txt within the home directory of the user *sreed34*.
+File system analysis confirmed the presence of the text file *pumpkin\_pie.txt* within the *Documents* directory of the user *sreed34*.
 The file contains the expected pumpkin recipe, matching the scenario description and further validating the successful synthesis of benign user content.
 In contrast, the file *phishing\_email.txt*, which was originally generated for the suspect *kblack30*, could not be recovered from the disk image.
 This absence is consistent with the execution of ForTrace’s anti-forensic module (sdelete), which was configured to securely delete the file during scenario execution.

 ![Pumpkin](./images/pumpkin-1.png)